nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/Dl5v4j1f-WE/index.md

 ---
 title: How would you like to be remembered as a Professional Scrum Trainer?
 What 3 things matter most to you?
+description: Discover how to leave a lasting legacy as a Professional Scrum Trainer and empower teams to thrive in agile environments.
+Join the journey!
 date: 2023-10-09
 videoId: Dl5v4j1f-WE
 url: /resources/videos/:slug